GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 Do not forget, you will be able to see all the conferences on video so feel free to step out of your comfort zone and discover new topics!

 ## DevFest4Kids
 DevFest being this year during the school holidays, we are organizing a DevFest4Kids on Tuesday morning!
-The opportunity to introduce programming to 20 children aged 8 to 12, girls and boys :)
+It's a great opportunity to introduce programming to 20 children aged from 8 to 12, girls and boys :)
 As soon as the communication was out, the event was already SOLD OUT!

 **Code as you are and ... come as you are!**